IDEAIDCPH/splashpage/src/assets/README.md

 Attribution
 ===========
 Background unknown.
-Please get in touch if you recognise this image Social media icons by [phdieuli](https://www.iconfinder.com/phdieuli), CC 3.0 Attribution
+Please get in touch if you recognise this image Modified from social media icons by [Neil Hainsworth](http://neilorangepeel.com/free-social-icons/), Free for commercial use